JetBrains/lincheck/docs/introduction.md

 ```

 When you re-run the test with model checking instead of stress testing, you will get the execution trace leading to the incorrect results:

-TODO: strange line numbers in the trace below

 ```text
 = Invalid execution results =